 Paducah currently is working on a Floodwall Rehabilitation project with the U.S. Army Corps of Engineers.
 The project includes rehabilitation of all pump stations, flap gates, seal closures, gate wells, I-walls, toe drains, I-wall investigation, and a new Pump Station #14.
 Significant projects and announcements are below.

 The City has $1.4 million in grant funds for the project which includes a $1 million Community Development Block Grant and $400,000 from Delta Regional Authority.
-To fund the rest of the project, the City has applied for a Clean Water State Revolving Fund (CWSRF) loan through the Kentucky Energy & Environment Cabinet and Kentucky Infrastructure Authority.
-The loan has a low interest rate.
+To fund the rest of the project, the City has received a low interest loan through the Clean Water State Revolving Fund (CWSRF) through the Kentucky Energy & Environment Cabinet and Kentucky Infrastructure Authority.

 Announcement by Sen. McConnell of Federal Appropriation (July 2017): At a news conference held July 5, 2017, at the Carson Center in Paducah, U.S. Senator Mitch McConnell (R-KY) announced significant federal funding for the rehabilitation of the City of Paducah’s floodwall.
 News Conference Video >> Sen. McConnell said, “This wonderful city has done a great job taking advantage of the opportunities presented by the river which is, of course, why the city is here in the first place.
 But with all the water comes interesting challenges.
 Today it’s my pleasure to announce the U.S. Army Corps of Engineers is directing more than $19 million for critical repairs and upgrade to the flood protection system.”
 In 1998, the City of Paducah began working with the U.S. Army Corps of Engineers (USACE) to have the City’s floodwall authorized for a cost-sharing program with the federal government.
 The authorization process has taken several years with the Project Partnership Agreement for the reconstruction project authorized earlier this year.
 Today’s announcement is another step forward since it appropriates more than $19 million of federal funds to Paducah.
 City Engineer & Public Works Director Rick Murphy who has been working with USACE since 1998 thanked Sen. McConnell for his support in this project including his efforts to increase the project’s maximum funding cap and his support in moving the project authorization and appropriation forward.
 Murphy said, “It’s [the floodwall rehabilitation and reconstruction project] a $32 million project which will be cost-shared between the federal government and the local government, 65 percent with the federal government.”
 The City of Paducah’s funding responsibility will be 35 percent which can be satisfied by a combination of in-kind and cash funds.
 Murphy stresses that the floodwall is structurally sound; however, many of the mechanical components such as valves and pumps are in need of replacement.